maruel/citygpt/data/ottawa/ingested/residential-protective-plumbing-law-no-2025-89.md

 means a sewer intended to carry only stormwater, surface runoff from streets and adjacent property, and flow from foundation drains and ditches;
 "work"
 means the installation of the protective plumbing and any repairs thereto.
-1. The provisions of this bylaw apply only to eligible applicant( s) and properties that meet ail of the following conditions:
+1. The provisions of this bylaw apply only to eligible applicant(s) and properties that meet all of the following conditions:
   1. The applicant's property must be:
     1. a residential unit within the City of Ottawa;
     1. built prior to January 1, 2004 for protective plumbing work related to the private storm sewer services; or
     1. built prior to January 1, 2012 for protective plumbing work related to private sanitary sewer services.
   1. the work for which the applicant submits a rebate application must not have been performed by the City of Ottawa;
   1. the work for which the applicant submits a rebate application must not be for the purpose of maintaining, repairing or replacing existing protective plumbing devices; and,
-  1. the work must be completed and the rebate application must be received within 12 months of the Building Permit issue date for the work.
+  1. the work must be completed and the rebate application must be received:(By- law 2024-240)
+    1. Within one year of the Building Permit issue date for the work; or
+    1. Where no Building Permit is required for the work, within one year of the invoice date for purchase of the equipment necessary to complete the work.(By- law 2024-240)

 ### Section 3

 1. To commence the rebate process, the owner of an eligible property as described in Section 2 must apply to and receive approval from the City, by filing with the General Manager the following documentation:
   1. a completed, legible, signed application in the prescribed form;
   1. a copy of the registered deed or transfer of land or tax bill confirming the applicant(s) as the registered owner(s) of the property;
-  1. an itemized list of cost and scope of work in the prescribed form prepared by a licensed plumber; and,
+  1. an itemized list of cost and scope of work in a form deemed acceptable to the City; and,(By-law 2025-240)
   1. the completed acknowledgements referred to in Section 4 below.

 ### Section 4